-When you're buying a new house, it's all too easy to get seduced by the look and feel of the place and ignore the crumbling brickwork or gurgling pipe work.
-But from as little as £300 spent on a survey could save you thousands - by providing ammunition for negotiating a price reduction- or by making you think twice about taking the property on at all.
+When you're buying a new home, it's all too easy to get seduced by the look and feel of the place and ignore the crumbling brickwork or gurgling pipe work.
+A little outlay on a survey could save you thousands - by providing ammunition for negotiating a price reduction- or by making you think twice about taking the property on at all.

 We undertake a range of surveys to suit a variety of budgets and tastes.
 Our most popular products are shown below.
 Please call or email for more information on products, current promotions and custom options.

 Most buyers tend to rely on the mortgage lender's valuation, which is simply the check on the property your mortgage lender makes to ensure it's worth the money they're lending.
 And although it will show up any serious defects that are likely to affect the value of the property, it won't give you a real picture of its condition.
 For that you need a homebuyer type report or full structural survey, carried out by a qualified Chartered Surveyor.
 Be prepared to budget for more than one survey in case the first sale falls through.